 4) Make your USB a bootable installer.

-Make sure your "Install OS X Mavericks.app" from step 1 is completely downloaded to your "Applications" folder before you continue.
+Make sure your "Install OS X Mavericks.app" or "Install OS X Yosemite.app" from step 1 is completely downloaded to your "Applications" folder before you continue.

 sudo /Applications/Install\ OS\ X\ Mavericks.app/Contents/Resources/createinstallmedia --volume /Volumes/CloverUSB --applicationpath /Applications/Install\ OS\ X\ Mavericks.app --no interaction